nishamuktewar/techtree/20161129-triage/allocation.md

 - NN introspection to autmatic network structure --- Automatic ML/parameter optimization
 - Provenance/reproducibility of data analysis --- ML pipeline diagnostics
+- Learning to learn (or does this connect with NN introspection/automatic ML?)
+- Active learning

 ## Ryan